xororz/web-realesrgan/README.md

   - Denoise3x: This is a strong noise reduction, which will remove most or all of the noise, but it might also cause some loss of fine details, making the image smoother.

-- **Tile Size**: The default tile size is 64.
-32, 48, 64, and 128 tile sizes are provided for RealCUGAN.
-The image is not enlarged by the model as a whole; instead, it is split into tiles.
+- **Tile Size**: The image is not enlarged by the model as a whole; instead, it is split into tiles.
 The model enlarges each tile sequentially, and then all the tiles are stitched together to form the entire image.

   - On WebGL, larger tile sizes can make your device appear to lag during execution.
 If your device becomes laggy, you can reduce the tile size.
   - On WebGPU, larger tile sizes can speed up the entire process.

+  - If your GPU can handle it, the larger the tile size, the faster the overall computation.
+Otherwise, smaller slices would be faster.

-    Example: 120x120 image cut to 64x64 tile
+  **Example**: 120x120 image cut to 64x64 tiles

 ![example2](./src/assets/example2.jpg)